foltik/lsd/README.md

 - Make commits in a separate branch, and open a PR against `main`
 - When new commits land in `main`, a github action will automatically deploy the app to https://beta.lightandsound.design

+# Special thanks

+This project was made possible by open source software.

+* Our rich text editor was built with inspiration from [https://github.com/jaredreich/pell](pell.js).